MCDReforged/PluginCatalogue/CONTRIBUTING.md

 ## Is your plugin suitable?

-Don't rush to submit your plugins to the plugin catalogue.
+Do not submit plugins in a hurry.

+Before creating and submitting new plugins, consider following questions:

+- Is there already a plugin with really similar functionality? —— Unnecessarily reinventing wheels is not desirable;
 - Is your code necessary to provide as a MCDR plugin?
-Would it be more suitable for PyPI?
-Consider the use purpose and make sure it is necessary;
+Would it be more suitable for PyPI? —— Consider the use purpose and make sure it is necessary;
-- Before creating and submitting a new plugin, see if there are plugins with similar functionality - pointless reinventing wheels are not desirable;
-- Consider the general-purpose, make sure that new users have a reason to use your plugin - submitting self-use only or unstable plugins is not recommended;
+- Is the plugin general enough?
+Can new users have reasons to use your plugin? —— Do not submit self-use only or completely useless plugins;
-- Make sure your project is ready for Beta (public testing) - if it's still in an early version, make it stable before submitting.
+- Is your project ready for public testing (beta)? —— If it is still in an early version, wait until it is stable.

 ### Make sure you have permissions